laijackylai/HK-Terrain/README.md

 Create a new tesselector option for deck.gl terrain layer and loaders.gl terrain loader

+Defaults the tesselector to martini while using delatin as a fallback when the image provided is not a sqare image.
+The user can also specify the desired loader

 ### To start the project

 Install the required packages